Sudarshan Shetty: Pure (2007)

 In 2007, Pittsburgh's Mattress Factory hosted Shetty's Pure.
-The result of a residency there, Pure presented a miniature world system that keeps itself going through a network of pumps, pipes and valves.
+Pure presented a miniature world system that maintains itself through a network of pumps, pipes and valves.

 Leaving Home (2008)

 Continuing his preoccupation with objects of domesticity, Leaving Home was a solo exhibition at Gallery Krinzinger in Vienna.
-“Leaving Home” was an ambitious, existential reflection on the human tendency to create things and devices that shape our lives.
+"Leaving Home" was an ambitious, existential reflection on the human tendency to create things and devices that shape our lives.